nenosoft131/Home_Automation/README.md

 # Home_Automation
-Android app to control home based electronic devices using raspberry pi 3 Raspberry pi service is attached and data base file for DB structure is also attached
+Android app to control home based electronic appliances using raspberry pi 3 Raspberry pi service is attached and data base file for DB structure is also attached